spryker/spryker-docs/docs/scos/user/features/202108.0/file-manager-feature-overview/file-uploader.md

 A Back Office user can perform the following actions to files:

 * **View**—shows the versions the file has.
-* **Edit**—You can re-upload an updated version of the file and edit its name.
+* **Edit**—you can re-upload an updated version of the file and edit its name.
 * **Delete**—delete the file in the directory.

 ### Versions

-**File Uploader** feature allows a Back Office user to have several versions for every file.
+**File Uploader** feature lets a Back Office user have several versions for every file.

 For example, at first you uploaded _**Instruction1.txt**_ file (**_v.1_**), then you updated and re-uploaded it to the Administration Interface as **_v.2_**.
 After that you decided that the image instruction would be more useful in this case and uploaded **_Instruction.png_** (**_v.3_**) to the file.